 Cradle or cross-cradle hold

 With the cradle hold, the baby rests on your chest, in your arms, or on a nursing pillow facing you, belly to belly.
 Cradle the baby’s head in the crook of one arm, with your hand supporting their bottom.
 It’s helpful to support the breast you’re feeding with your other hand.

 The cross-cradle hold is similar to the cradle hold, but you use your arms differently.
 Your baby will rest across you, belly to belly.
 Use one arm to support their head and the opposite arm to come around the baby’s back to support their head, neck, and shoulders.

 The cross-cradle position allows you to have more control over how your baby latches on (takes the breast into his or her mouth).
-Many moms find that they’re able to get their babies latched on more deeply with this hold.
+Many parents find that they’re able to get their babies latched on more deeply with this hold.

-These positions are the most familiar ones to moms, but it can be harder to get correct latches when using them.
+These positions are the most familiar ones to parents, but it can be harder to get correct latches when using them.
 Make sure to provide enough support for your baby’s head—this is a big part of sustaining a good latch.

 Baby rests under your arm, facing toward your breast.
 Their body is supported by pillows, so they’re raised to your breast, and their head and neck are supported by your hand.

 This position works well for parents who had a c-section delivery or are tandem nursing.